-Cruise ships have been a popular discussion point in Canterbury during the past few summers, particularly in Akaroa where there has been an increased presence of cruise ships while the Lyttleton port remains unavailable.
+Cruise ships have been a popular discussion point in Canterbury during the past few summers, particularly in Akaroa where there has been an increased presence of cruise ships while the Lyttelton port remains unavailable.
 Environment Canterbury’s Harbourmaster’s Office is one of a range of bodies that plays a key role in managing cruise ship activity in our region.

 Environmental Risk Assessment report

 Environment Canterbury commissioned a report from the Cawthron Institute regarding cruise ships in Akaroa Harbour.
 It was sought to establish what possible effects, if any, may be caused by the operation of cruise ships in Akaroa Harbour.